artefactory/redis-team-THM/README.md

     <img src="https://www.cbnews.fr/sites/cbnews.fr/files/logo-societe/2019-05/Logo%20Artefact.png" height="20" />
 </div>

-## Contents

 This demo showcases the vector search similarity (VSS) capability within Redis Stack and Redis Enterprise.

 Through the RediSearch module, vector types and indexes can be added to Redis.
 This turns Redis into a highly performant vector database which can be used for all types of applications.

 <details>